 Splatoon 2’s horde mode-like cooperative mode “Salmon Run” is always available to play locally via a wireless connection, but it’s only available for online play at specific dates and times.
-You should always go through the mode a few times if you want upgrade your clothes as quickly as possible.
+You should make it a habit to go through the mode a few times if you want upgrade your clothes as quickly as possible.
 The mode will earn you special currency that can be exchanged in Inkopolis Square for bonus gear.
 Plus, there’s special high-level equipment you can only earn through Salmon Run.

-It’s also a great place to hone your skills.
+Salmon Run is also a great way to hone your skills.
 The wave-based co-op mode will force you to make effective use of Splatoon 2’s limited communication features to call out where mini-bosses have landed.
 By using the directional pad, you can also mark your own location on the map, letting everyone know where to regroup.